-- Employer: I am an independent consultant.
-Until December 2017, I was the managing editor for digital operations at Philly.com, The Philadelphia Inquirer and the Philadelphia Daily News.
-Before that, I worked for The Seattle Times and several other American newspapers.
+- Employer: I am product director for content capabilities at Gannett, publisher of more than 300 local news properties and USA TODAY.
+Until October 2018, I was an independent consultant, and before that, I was the managing editor for digital operations at Philly.com, The Philadelphia Inquirer and the Philadelphia Daily News.
+I have also worked for The Seattle Times the Los Angeles Times and several other American newspapers.
 Details on my LinkedIn profile.

-- Consulting: Clients (current and former) include LaterPay, the American Press Institute, the Lenfest Institute for Journalism, the Los Angeles Times and the Canadian Broadcasting Corporation.
+- Consulting: Clients have included LaterPay, the American Press Institute, the Lenfest Institute for Journalism, the Los Angeles Times and the Canadian Broadcasting Corporation.

-- Teaching: I am a coach in the Knight-Lenfest Newsroom Initiative program at the University of North Carolina.
+- Teaching: I have coached in three Table Stakes organizational transformation programs (run by the American Press Institute, UNC-Chapel Hill, and Gannett/McClatchy).
 I have been a visiting professor at the University of British Columbia‘s Graduate School of Journalism and an adjunct instructor at the USC Annenberg School for Communication and Journalism.
 I have taught a course and several webinars for the Poynter Institute‘s NewsU on topics in digital journalism including SEO and writing for the web.

-- Memberships: I am a member of the Online News Association, for which I have helped organize events in Philadelphia, Seattle, Los Angeles and Italy.
-I am on the editorial board of the European Journalism Centre‘s Data Driven Journalism initiative, and I am a member of the advisory board for the Integrated Student Media Center at Temple University‘s Klein College of Media and Communication.
+- Memberships: As a member of the founding steeering committee of the News Product Alliance, I helped launch a new professional organization dedicated to the advancement of product thinking in the news industry.
+I am a member of the Online News Association, for which I have helped organize events in Philadelphia, Seattle, Los Angeles and Italy.
+I have served on the editorial board of the European Journalism Centre‘s Data Driven Journalism initiative, and as a member of the advisory board for the Integrated Student Media Center at Temple University‘s Klein College of Media and Communication.